 If you wait too long and the Windows logo appears, continue to wait until you see the Windows desktop.
-Then shut down your computer and try again.
+Then shut down your computer (see Turning Off Your Computer), and try again.

 NOTE: The next steps change the boot sequence for one time only.
-On the next start-up, the computer boots according to the devices specified in the system setup program.
+On the next start-up, the computer boots according to the devices specified in system setup.

-- 3. When the boot device list appears, highlight Onboard or USB CD-ROM Drive and press <Enter>. - 4.
-Select the Boot from CD-ROM option from the menu that appears and press <Enter>. - 5.
-Type 1 to start the menu and press <Enter> to proceed. - 6.
+3. When the boot device list appears, highlight Onboard or USB CD-ROM Drive and press <Enter>.

+4. Select the Onboard or USB CD-ROM Drive option from the CD boot menu.

+- 5. Select the Boot from CD-ROM option from the menu that appears. - 6.
+Type 1 to start the ResourceCD menu. - 7.
+Select the option to start the Dell Diagnostics and press <Enter>. - 8.
 Select Run the 32 Bit Dell Diagnostics from the numbered list.
-If multiple versions are listed, select the version appropriate for your computer. - 7.
-When the Dell Diagnostics Main Menu appears, select the test you want to run.
+If multiple versions are listed, select the version appropriate for your computer. - 9.
+When the Dell Diagnostics Main Menu appears, select the test that you want to run (see Dell Diagnostics Main Menu).